 This month, in Matter of Cline, 2010 N.Y.
 Slip Op.
-02862 (1st Dep’t April 8, 2010), New York’s Appellate Division, First Department, held that ″where a ′factual issue exists which may be raised by answer′ ” to the petition, the trial court is precluded from summarily granting a member’s petition for judicial dissolution of a limited liability company — that is, from dissolving the LLC without (i) the filing of an answer by the objecting member(s) and/or (ii) an evidentiary hearing.
+02862 (1st Dep’t April 8, 2010), Manhattan’s Appellate Division, First Department, held that ″where a ′factual issue exists which may be raised by answer′ ” to the petition, the trial court is precluded from summarily granting a member’s petition for judicial dissolution of a limited liability company — that is, from dissolving the LLC without (i) the filing of an answer by the objecting member(s) and/or (ii) an evidentiary hearing.

 To read the Matter of Cline decision, scroll down to pages 19-24 of this link.